 "On Motion from G R Head was authorized to put in complete repair the United Engine and Hose"

-March 16th, 1861 the fire companies were again reorganized and the “Virginia Fire Company“ was recorded in the County Deed Books.
+On March 16th, the fire companies were again reorganized and the "Virginia Fire Company" was recorded in the County Deed Books.

 There were two fire companies within the Virginia Fire Company.
 The United Fire Company was considered to be a "paid" company because its members were compensated yearly by the town.
 The Relief Fire Company was not paid but instead made up of volunteers.
 The United Fire Company had responsibility for all of the firefighting equipment and apparatus and the Relief Company only supplied additional man power.